fwextensions/fwidgets/README.md

 - `label`: The label to show above the entry field.
 - `options`: An optional object with any of the following keys.
   - `placeholder`: A string to show when the field is empty.
+  - `defaultValue`: A string to show as the field's default value.
   - `rows`: The number of rows to show when the field is first rendered.
 Defaults to 1.
   - `grow`: A boolean controlling whether the field grows as more text is entered.
 Defaults to `true`.